hyili/KoreHTTP/README.md

 ### BUGS
-- recycling queue delay issue + EPOLLET duplicate event => COMBO! => replace EPOLLET with EPOLLONESHOT can resolve this => but this needs more syscall
+- recycling queue delay issue + EPOLLET duplicate event => COMBO! => replace EPOLLET with EPOLLONESHOT can resolve this => but this needs more syscall => Resolved
     - delay may comes from the latency of sequentially event processing
     - if fd=10 EPOLLET generates 2 EPOLLRDHUP events, 1 is handled by worker and removed by master, then another 1 is handled by worker(epoll_ctl errno = 2), then a new client comes in which is assigned fd=10. but at this time, the remove request of fd=10 comes, master removed the wrong client which has fd=10...
     - may encounter errno = 2 (no such file (client is closed, server not closed)) and errno = 9 (bad file descriptor (client & server are both closed))
         - because fd with EPOLLET may be trigger more than once, during the process of handling previous event
-- cut down the data that is not sent completely, and wait for the next send
+- nc not work => Resolved
-- nc not work
+- HTTP/1.0 should actively close connection => too slow for master to close() => Resolved
-- HTTP/1.0 should actively close connection => too slow for master to close()
+- message out-of-order issue, if the event is handled by different thread => Resolved
-- message out-of-order issue, if the event is handled by different thread
+- server end still have some issue